-For the BMW 520i, the relevant production sites are Dingolfing, Landshut and Berlin.
-The assembly of the complete vehicle as well as the assembly of the drive components takes place at the Dingolfing site.
+For the BMW i5 eDrive40, the relevant production sites are Dingolfing, Landshut and Berlin.
+The assembly of the complete vehicle as well as the assembly of the electric drive components takes place at the Dingolfing site.
+This is where the union of motor, power electronics and electric machine transmission is formed and the vehicle is assembled.
 Individual add-on parts of the body are delivered from the Landshut plant; the brake discs from the Berlin plant.